 How does the Assessment Only route work?

 The process will involve an assessor visiting your school to perform lesson observations and review the staff member’s portfolio of evidence.
-The assessor will be able to offer some guidance to your staff following an Initial Needs Assessment and the actual QTS assessment period will last for up to 12 weeks.
+The assessor will be able to offer some guidance around strengthening evidence to your staff following the Enrolment visit and the actual QTS assessment period usually lasts for 12 weeks.